Mr-Mahlakoana/Nextjs-E-store/README.md

 # Nextjs E-Commerce website

-This is a Nextjs app build with (Mongodb, Nextjs, Materiaa-ui, JWT and chartjs ) it has dmin panel and end user interface build with react and metarial-ui
+This is a Nextjs app build with (Mongodb, Nextjs, Material-ui, JWT and chartjs ) it has admin panel and end user interface build with react and material-ui

 ## Demo link